Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/plugin-configurations/Max_download_size_at_one_time.md

 **Step 1**

-1. When the `Maximum size of attachments to support complete one time download` size is set and the user click on the attachment to download in the linked channel or DM/GM on MM.
+1. Set the size in `Maximum size of attachments to support complete one time download` option in plugin settings on MM.
+2. Click on the attachment to download in the linked channel or DM/GM on MM.
-2. Navigate to the downloaded files on your system.
+3. Navigate to the downloaded files on your system.

 **Expected**

-The attachment file should get downloaded.
+The attachment file downloaded should not get affected in any way.